 However, filtering options are not 100% reliable.
 They tends to work better for sexual content than violent content.

 Related : For younger kids, consider a child-safe browser.
-KidZui is free to download, and ensures your child can explore an age-appropriate, safer internet.
+There are a few options listed here, like Zoodles and Kidoz which will ensure your child can explore an age-appropriate, safer internet.